Visual quality inspection on the production line using computer vision, image by Novacura

 If you work in manufacturing, you’re probably familiar with the challenge of avoiding defective products.
 A defect as small as a missing or unidentifiable barcode can result in downtime and disappointed customers.

-To limit the number of defective products, manufacturing companies struggle to manage these quality inspections.
-This article will introduce how to improve these inspections through computer vision – a field of artificial intelligence that trains computers to interpret and understand the visual world.
+To limit the number of defective products, manufacturing companies struggle to manage these visual quality inspections.
+This article will introduce how to improve these inspections through computer vision for quality control – a field of artificial intelligence that trains computers to interpret and understand the visual world.

 Problem - the cost of quality inspections

 Every company in manufacturing has the challenge of reducing the number of defective products.
-Quality inspection is a must; otherwise, faulty products will appear one way or another.
+Quality inspection in manufacturing is a must; otherwise, faulty products will appear one way or another.

-Defect products can cause damage and be expensive, resulting in customer complaints, downtime, labor costs, and scrapped products.
+Defective products can cause damage and result in unexpected expenses, leading to customer complaints, downtime, labor costs, and scrapped products.

 Therefore, dedicated people are often used as the quality checkpoint, visually looking at the production line – which costs time and money.

-The quality check is critical, but manually checking each product slows down the production phase since you must ensure the inspector can keep up with the production line.
+The quality check is critical, but manual visual quality inspection slows down the production phase since you must ensure the inspector can keep up with the production line.

 Is it worth it?
-Well, it’s necessary to ensure high-quality products – even though it’s an expensive post for the company.
+Well, it’s necessary to ensure high-quality products – even though it’s a costly expense for the company.
 In some cases, where risk is high, the cost of letting defective products slip through is considered worse.
 E.g., delivering faulty products to a client/customer could result in lost contracts/agreements.
 Therefore, it’s essential to avoid these scenarios and reduce errors, even if that often means having a lot of resources in place and a slower production phase.

 A well-designed systematic quality inspection will have a positive effect on:

-In most cases, posting a person on the production line at each point of quality is often too expensive – so let’s talk about alternatives using new technologies like computer vision.
+In most cases, posting a person on the production line at each point of quality inspection is often too expensive – so let’s talk about alternatives using new technologies and solutions like computer vision.

 Solution - reducing defects and human errors by using computer vision analysis

-The solution is to place some not-so-expensive cameras in places where you usually put or would like to put, a person to do visual inspections.
-Using digital images from cameras and videos, we can train computer vision models so that the analysis based on the model can be performed. and ask the cameras to accurately identify and classify objects.
-The edge computing device can consume each frame, to perform its analysis and ultimately output the “something” that the model was trained to output.
+The solution is to install relatively inexpensive cameras in locations where you typically place, or would like to place, a person for visual inspections.
+By using digital images and video from these cameras, we can train computer vision models to perform analysis.
+These models enable the cameras to accurately identify and classify objects during production line inspections.
+An edge computing device processes each frame, performs the analysis, and ultimately outputs the result that the model was trained to generate.

-With these frames from a video, the model can be trained within a few hours to identify defects in real-time wherever you have repetitive quality inspections We can then use this data to react on what the camera “sees.”
+With these frames from a video, the model can be trained within a few hours to identify defects in real-time wherever you have repetitive quality inspections.
+We can then use this data to react to what the camera “sees.”

 Example 1: Best by dates on packaging

-Implementing object detection on a packaging production line to detect valid printed Best By dates on packaging.
+Implementing object detection and quality control with computer vision on a packaging production line to detect valid printed Best By dates on packaging.
 This will allow the detection of misprinted, invalid, or missing Best By codes to be removed from production before being boxed and sent distributed to customers.

 Example 2: Identifying cracks in metal pieces